agnesoft/adev/style_guide.md

 -   the purpose of the design is to provide guidance during implementation and when the project code is being investigated in the future
 -   every design must have 4 sections:
     -   **problem**: what is the project trying to solve?
-    -   **requirements**: what are the features the project must have to solve the problem?
+    -   **requirements**: what are the features the project should have?
     -   **existing solutions**: why the existing solutions do not meet the requirements?
     -   **design**: how do we solve the problem and meet the requirements?
 -   design should focus on high level overview - overall architecture, description of flows, components, usage etc.
 -   keep it alive - design does not need to be perfect, it will diverge as the implementation evolves
-    -   **always update or delete sections that are not correct or relevant**
+    -   **always update or delete sections that are not correct or relevant anymore**

 ### Project Readme